-The district’s collection includes more than 120,000 volumes on every conceivable topic.
-Huntington’s curriculum reflects state library and curriculum learning standards.
-The libraries are also fully equipped with computers, educational software and internet access.
+The district’s collection includes more than 100,000 volumes on every conceivable topic.
+Huntington’s curriculum reflects state library and learning standards.
+The libraries are also fully equipped with computers, educational software, SMART Boards and internet access.

-The high school library is also open each afternoon Monday through Thursday from 2:30 to 4:30 pm. for students to engage in research and complete projects and homework assignments.
+The high school library is also open Monday through Thursday from 2:30 to 4:30 pm. for students to conduct research and complete projects and homework assignments.
 Faculty members staff the library during this time and are available to provide assistance to students.